Gateway to College

 For more information and to reserve a seat contact the Gateway to College office at (810) 232-2690.

 - If you meet the initial eligibility requirement and meet the reading assessment with an eighth grade reading level or higher, you will be able to move forward with the enrollment process.
 Please note: if you do not meet the reading eligibility requirements, you will be referred to participate in skill building to improve your reading score in preparation for the Gateway program.
+You may also be referred to another MCC adult education program such as GED.

 - At the Information Session, you will be scheduled for an individual interview sometime during the same week as your information session.
 The interviews generally take 20-30 minutes.